seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

 Different types of Actions
 --------------------------

-Within a given do-block, all actions must be the same type So for an `IO` block like what `main` returns, every line has to have the type `IO a`.
+Within a given do-block, all actions must be the same type.
+So for an `IO` block like what `main` returns, every line has to have the type `IO a`.
 You can't put regular values there (without let), nor can you put other actions there.

     main :: IO ()
     main = do